d44-scription/scription-api/README.md

   > X files inspected, Y offenses detected, Z offenses auto-correctable
 ```

-As the output states, a number of these can be autocorrected by adding `-a` to the end of the command.
+As the output states, a number of these can be autocorrected by adding `-A` to the end of the command.